-- A. Water Supply and Mitigation: Water rights certificates and/or permits issued by Washington State Department of Ecology - B. Conveyance: Water System Design Manual, Washington State Department of Health; and - C. Storage: Water System Design Manual, Washington State Department of Health
+- A. Water Rights - Certificates as issued to the City of North Bend by Washington State Department of Ecology. - B. Conveyance - Group A Public Water System Waterworks Standards, Washington State Department of Health; and - C. Storage - Water System Design Manual, Washington State Department of Health.